Specimens submitted for histopathology must be in 10% neutral-buffered formalin.

 Links to vendor of pre-filled formalin containers.

 Optional: After fixation (24-48 hours), most formalin can be removed prior to shipping, but leave 5-10 ml to keep the tissue wet.
 Samples can also be shipped with all of the formalin.
+Note: dispose of formalin properly – not into the sanitary waste stream.
+Used formalin can be saved and used when additional formalin is needed for specimens.
+Contact us for additional information.

 Required: Fixation for 3 days (72 hours) is required by US Custom for entry of specimens into the USA.